vvzen/open-pipe/ROADMAP.md

 If a required entry is missing, it's up to the implementation of the single function relying on that config file to properly handle this exception.
 Instead, the `get_config(name)` call should automatically validate all of the entries based on the JSONschema of that config.

-## Binaries
-### op

-#### Implement support for setting OCIO env var

-Just like we automatically set the `OPENPIPE_CONFIG_PATH` when users do a `op go some_dir`, we should allow `op go` to set other useful env var, like the `OCIO` one for targeting custom OCIO configs.

-To make the mechanism generic, the logic for setting this path should be customizable (via hooks), with a default implementation provided.